SzymonTopol/Tank-tracks-controller/README.md

 To balance speed and reliability, the system isolates data streams by urgency:

 * **UDP (High-Frequency Control & Telemetry):** Motor commands from the frontend and 50Hz telemetry updates from the tank are packed into custom, tightly packed byte arrays (`PacketCodec`).
 Despite the focus on speed, payloads undergo strict size and packet ID validation on both ends before execution to discard corrupted data.
 UDP ensures the tank reacts instantly to inputs and never chokes on outdated telemetry if packets drop.
-* **HTTP REST (Configuration & State):** Critical, low-frequency operations—like updating PID tuning parameters or triggering an emergency halt—use standard HTTP GET/POST endpoints.
+* **HTTP REST (Configuration & State):** Critical, low-frequency operations-like updating PID tuning parameters or triggering an emergency halt-use standard HTTP GET/POST endpoints.
 This guarantees delivery and allows the ESP32 to validate the configuration before applying it.

 ## 🔌 Hardware & Circuit Diagram